JereKuusela/valheim-spawner_tweaks/publish/README.md

 # Changelog

+- v1.3
+	- Adds support for faction overrides.

 - v1.2
 	- Fixes an issue with the Marketplace mod.
 	- Fixes pickables showing error if name and dropped item is not defined.

 - v1.1